 We don’t give to:

-• Restoration schemes such as church roofs and spires
+- Restoration schemes for churches such as church roofs and spires

 We have adopted the above guidelines which follow this broad basis and will, in general, follow these guidelines, although in exceptional circumstances the trustees may deviate from them if a particular cause is of special merit.

-For further details on the Sir George Martin Trust please review our latest Annual Accounts Sir George Martin Trust Final Accounts 2023 and our SGMT Impact Report 2022 – 2023 for an analysis of our grant making during this period.
+For further details on the Sir George Martin Trust please review our latest Annual Accounts Sir George Martin Trust Final Accounts 2023 and our FINAL 2023-24 SGMT Impact Report for an analysis of our grant making during this period.

 The Sir George Martin Trust has signed up to IVAR’s eight commitments to adopt more Open & Trusting practices that make life easier for grant seekers and those we fund.